 How to get to Christchurch Cheese & Chilli Festival

-The venue is in East Parley, around 5 miles north of central Bournemouth, just off the A338.
+The festival venue is in East Parley, around 5 miles north of central Bournemouth, just off the A338.
 It is easily accessible by car, although the event’s popularity can lead to congestion on surrounding roads.

 By Bus